appvia/appviamaps/apps3-README.md

 **NB: If you have not alreasy set up a workspace and created a Kubernetes cluster then head on over to [Part Two - Creating your workspace and cluster](cluster-README.md)**

-## Create & Configure Database
-The application retrieves map data from a postgres database.
-We must first configure the database for the application.
-Version 1 of this tutorial uses a pre-configured DB and does not walk thrugh the creation of the database.
-We are assuming that a PostgreSQL varient of database has been provisioned and the database URL made available externally to the application.

-For this tutorial I am using an Amazon RDS database, mainly because I can ustilse the free tier of database service.
-Once you have the database available you must configure the DB with the following scripts.
-The datbase connection string must be saved as DATABASE_URL and copied into the .Env file that you will creat later in this section.

 ## Configure Google Maps API Key (Optional)
 The Appvia.io MyMap application makes use of google maps and the google maps API.
 Without an API Key, the map that is displayed will be watermarked with "development only" and appear dark.
 This is fine for testing, but if you would like oto get a fully functional map then you must create an API key to access th javascript map API from google.
 The map API is free for up to 2000 requests a day so is fine for our purposes.

-Head over to the google documentation to find out how to greate your API Key.
-This will require a billing account, but you can set the linit to zero to ensure you do not get charged!
+Head over to the google documentation to find out how to create your API Key.
+This will require a billing account, but you can set the limit to zero to ensure you do not get charged!

 https://developers.google.com/maps/documentation/javascript/get-api-key